LenweSaralonde/MusicianMIDI/README.md

 ## How to play
 In WoW, click on the Musician minimap icon then **Open MIDI keyboard** or type `/mus midi`.
 You can play live using your MIDI keyboard as long as the MIDI keyboard window is focused in game.

+## Deal with latency
+As with the regular live keyboard interface, you may experience some latency between the moment you press a key and when the sound actually starts playing, which can be awkward for a live performance.
+Unlike music applications, the WoW client does not support low latency ASIO drivers.

+As a workaround, you can connect your MIDI keyboard to a software synthesizer (in addition to Bome MIDI Translator) and use it for audio feedback while playing with Musician.

+Every instrument in Musician has a soundfont version in SFZ format, located under Musician's `soundfonts` folder.

+[Sforzando](https://www.plogue.com/products/sforzando.html) is a free SFZ soundfont player you can use as a standalone software synth to play Musician's instruments.
+Just assign the same **Input MIDI device** in Sforzando as in Bome MIDI Translator (under **Tools** > **Settings**) and you're ready to go.

+To play an instrument, select it in game then drag and drop its .sfz file into Sforzando.
+Don't forget to mute Musician's audio in game by right clicking on the minimap icon to avoid hearing the sound twice.